aredridel/recipes/Mains/Empanadas.md

 Make a different folding pattern for each kind of empanada.

+### Round

-Round: Place a circle of dough on the work surface.
+Place a circle of dough on the work surface.
 Put a blob of filling in the center, reaching 1cm from the edges.
 Put another circle on top.
 Crimp with a fork, and place on a non-insulated baking sheet.

-Side crimped half moons: Put a table spoon of filling or so (sized as appropriate for your dough circles) on the circle
+### Side crimped half moons

+Put a table spoon of filling or so (sized as appropriate for your dough circles) on the circle, a bit closer to one edge and not filling more than half the circle, staying 1cm away from the close edge.
+Starting from that edge, pick up the edge and flop it over.
+Counterintuitively, you start with the full edge and _roll_ the filling and dough over into place, not lifting the empty flap.
+Crimp with a fork.